What is Azure Virtual Desktop?

 Windows E3, E5, A3, A5

-Your infrastructure needs the following things to support Windows Virtual Desktop:
+Your infrastructure needs the following things to support Azure Virtual Desktop:

 - A Windows Server Active Directory in sync with Azure Active Directory.
-This can be enabled through:
+You can configure this using Azure AD Connect (for hybrid organizations) or Azure AD Domain Services (for hybrid or cloud organizations).

-- An Azure subscription, containing a virtual network that either contains or is connected to the Windows Server Active Directory
+- An Azure subscription, parented to the same Azure AD tenant, that contains a virtual network that either contains or is connected to the Windows Server Active Directory or Azure AD DS instance.

-The Azure virtual machines you create for Windows Virtual Desktop must be:
+The Azure virtual machines you create for Azure Virtual Desktop must be:

 - Standard domain-joined or Hybrid AD-joined.
-Virtual machines can't be Azure AD-joined.
+Azure AD-joined virtual machines are available in preview.

 - Running one of the following supported OS images.